mnlipp/osgi-getting-started/AccessingAService.md

 # Accessing a Service

 A major benefit of using a framework is that you can reuse existing components in an architecturally well defined way.
-In this section we're going to use the OSGi logging service to improve the logging behavior of our simple bundle.
+In this part I'm going to use the OSGi logging service to improve the logging behavior of our simple bundle.

 The OSGi framework manages the available services and makes them available via the [BundleContext](https://osgi.org/javadoc/r6/core/org/osgi/framework/BundleContext.html) interface[^snbt].
 An implementation of the `BundleContext` is passed to the `start` method of the `BundleActivator`.
 Maybe you had noticed this parameter already in our activator implementation: